Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 Once a new issue is created, it will go onto the [project board](https://github.com/orgs/Bioinformatics-Research-Network/projects/1).
 If something is high urgency it will go into "Todo".
 If it is low urgency, it should go in the "Backlog".

 Anyone can assign themselves to an issue.
 If we need someone else to work on it instead, then someone will **politely** ask you to give up the issue.

+#### Standards

+To keep this project neat, organized, and easy to contribute to, please make sure to do all the following when writing new code:

+1. Lint / Style your code
+    - We use [flake8](https://flake8.pycqa.org/en/latest/) for linting.
+    - Run `flake8 .` and fix all warnings / errors
+    - Run `black -l 80 --experimental-string-processing .` to automatically style your code (the `-l 80 --experimental-string-processing` part wraps long lines).
+2. Write unit tests for new features / functions
+    - New features and functions should be covered by unit tests when possible.
+3. Document your code
+    - Use [docstrings](https://peps.python.org/pep-0257/) to document your functions.
+Please be descriptive so that others can follow / understand your code.
+    - Use comments to describe your code within function
+    - If your code introduces new user behaviors, open an issue for the `webui` so they can be appropriately documented in the user interface
+    - If your code introduces new developer requirements, update the `README.md` files appropriately
+4. Try to follow principles like [YAGNI, KISS, and DRY](https://henriquesd.medium.com/dry-kiss-yagni-principles-1ce09d9c601f) when practical to do so
+    - DRY (don't repeat yourself)
+    - KISS (keep it simple, stupid)
+    - YAGNI (you ain't gonna need it)

 #### CODEOWNERS